 Video conferencing provides an excellent opportunity for employers to meet candidates virtually without putting anyone’s health at risk.
 Moreover, studies show that 67% of the candidates find interviewing via video a preferable option.
-This number is likely to grow in the future, as more and more companies will adopt this practice.
-Video conferencing is a safer option and is more efficient as it saves time and money.
+This number is likely to grow in the future as more and more companies will adopt this practice.
+Video conferencing is a safer and more efficient option as it saves time and money.

-It allows HR managers to find out on time if the candidate will be the right fit for the company by evaluating his/hers overall behavior, especially the non-verbal.
-Compared to the non-visual channels of communication, video conferencing give yous full experience when you conduct interviews with remote candidates.
+It allows HR managers to determine on time if the candidate will be the right fit for the company by evaluating their overall behavior, especially non-verbal.
+Compared to non-visual communication channels, video conferencing gives you full experience when conducting interviews with remote candidates.

 The hybrid work model is here to stay as 55% of the companies plan to apply it in post-covid times.

 The advantages of remote work for both employees and employers are many for the two parties.
-More than half of the business owners (55%) admit they consider implementing a work from home option or hybrid work model for employees who can be part-time in the office and part-time in another location.
-So when the global pandemic is over, the challenge to manage distributed teams effectively will remain.
-Video conferencing solutions will be a major tool for handling that process most efficiently.
+More than half of the business owners (55%) are considering implementing a work from home option or hybrid work model for employees working part-time in the office and part-time in another location.
+So, the challenge of managing distributed teams effectively will remain when the global pandemic is over.
+Video conferencing solutions will be a major tool for efficiently handling that process.

 Video conferencing statistics related to remote work

 Then it all changed, and organizations were forced to integrate video conferencing solutions into their communications strategies.
 In 2020 60% more employees have been joining video meetings regularly compared to 2019.
-75% of the workers state they were more productive thanks to the new enhanced solutions like video conference apps.
-Laptops and desktop computers were among the most preferable devices to conduct video calls for almost 80% of the employees.
+75% of the workers stated they were more productive thanks to the new enhanced solutions like video conference apps.
+Laptops and desktop computers were among the preferable devices for video calls for almost 80% of the employees.
 For nearly 90% of the respondents communicating via video was the most convenient option.
 The main reason 80% of the employees prefer working from home is to avoid the daily commute.

 Video conferencing is a great supporter of teamwork